 On top of that, the price can also change depending on the health institution you choose.
 Famous hospitals and clinics might ask for more money because they have a good reputation, skilled doctors and nurses, and use modern machines.
 It's also important to remember that the kind of personal care and extra services provided can change the cost as well.
 This could include care from nurses, physiotherapy, diet tips, and mental health help.

 Apart from the main treatment costs, you also need to think about the extra costs that might build up.
 This might involve the price of medicine, future check-ups, tests, physiotherapy sessions, and costs for a place to stay if the patient's family members are coming with them during their stay in Al Wosta.

 What does a Primary Bone Cancer Treatment Procedure Involve?

 Surgery for tumors in a leg or arm

 Surgery is the most common treatment for primary bone cancer.
 It aims to remove the tumor, as well as some of the bone tissue surrounding it.
-There are different types of surgery depending on the location of cancer:
+Note that all types of surgery are performed under general anesthesia.

 Limb-sparing surgery – this surgery is done to remove cancer but keep the limb.
 It is performed in about 9 out of 10 people.
 During limb-sparing surgery, your surgeon will take out the affected part of the bone.
 Some normal-looking bone and muscle that surrounds it will also be removed.
 The bone that is removed will be replaced with a bone graft (a piece of healthy bone from another part of your body or from a “bone bank”) or an implant.